weidongli20/Smart-contracts/README.md

 * `employee_three` -- The third `address payable` that represents the third employee.

-Create a constructor function that accepts:
+The constructor function that accepts:

 * `address payable _one`